-Daniel Kirkwood, Director Global Hosting Infrastructure and Operations at Adient, explained: “Our goal is to enable our business users—including engineering, customer and finance teams—to move fast.
+Daniel Kirkwood, director global hosting infrastructure and operations at Adient, explains: “Our goal is to enable our business users — including engineering, customer and finance teams — to move fast.
 In the past, we provided an internal marketplace where the business could purchase the resources they needed.
 However, this decentralized approach presented many challenges.

 “Because we were unable to advise users on their deployments, many parts of the business ended up significantly over- or under-sizing their environments.
 This reduced efficiency and drove up our operational costs.
 Combined with the legacy platforms we inherited from Johnson Controls, managing our environment effectively was an extremely difficult task.”

 Adient was confident that a standardized approach to provisioning and managing IT platforms would enable it to achieve its infrastructure goals.
 The company formed a central group that would take on responsibility for infrastructure and define new corporate standards.

 “One of the key reasons we decided to standardize on SUSE Linux Enterprise Server is the level of experience, comfort and confidence our support engineers have with the SUSE distribution, company and culture as a whole.”

 Adient selected SUSE Linux Enterprise Server (SLES) as its corporate standard for Linux.
 Today, the company runs its key business systems — including SAP HANA — on the platform.

 “One of the key reasons we decided to standardize on SLES is the level of experience, comfort and confidence our support engineers have with the SUSE distribution, company and culture as a whole,” explains Kirkwood.
 “Time and again, SUSE has demonstrated its support for the open source community, and their forward-thinking attitude shines through in the quality of their platform and support.”